ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/ucsc/scenic/index.md

 Since Scenic was released open-source in 2019, our group and many others in academia have used Scenic to find, diagnose, and fix bugs in autonomous cars, aircraft, robots, and other kinds of systems.
 In industry, it is being used by companies including Boeing, Meta, Deutsche Bahn, and Toyota in domains spanning autonomous driving, aviation, household robotics, railways, maritime, and virtual reality.

-Our long-term goal is that Scenic become a widely-used common representation and toolkit supporting the entire design lifecycle of AI-based cyber-physical systems.
+Our long-term goal is for Scenic to become a widely-used common representation and toolkit supporting the entire design lifecycle of AI-based cyber-physical systems.
 Towards this end, we have many summer projects available, ranging from adding new application domains to working on the Scenic compiler and sampler:

 1. 3D Driving Scenarios